kfmahre/udportfolio/README.md

 ## Part 1: 90 or above on pagespeed insights for index.html

-1. Added print media query to print css to stop its render blocking.
+1. Added print media query to print css to stop its render blocking
-2. Added async to google analytics.
+2. Added async to google analytics
 3. I'm a newbie at gulp, so this part took me a little bit to figure out.
 I minified inlined the CSS.
-This part got me to where I needed to be as far as pagespeed insights.
+This part got me to where I needed to be as far as pagespeed insights

 ![image](96psi.png)